sukh-nijjar/Tube-Arrivals/README.md

 **WHEN**
 They search for arrival information
 **THEN**
-They must specify the station name they are interested
+They must specify the station name they are interested in

 **GIVEN**
 A station is submitted for viewing it's arrivals information